wilsonoey/bookapp-public/README.md

 # Introduction bookapp-public

-bookapp-public is public repository back-end application available suply to public with my goal for building portfolio.
-Language in used this application partially using English and partially other using Indonesia.
+bookapp-public is public repository back-end application available suply to public about interesting books to read on various topics with my goal for building portfolio.
+Language in used this application partially using English and partially other using Indonesian.
+Programming language in used this application using JavaScript.

 # Features

-All data saved in database server using [Clever Cloud](https://www.clever-cloud.com).
+All data saved in MySQL database server using [Clever Cloud](https://www.clever-cloud.com).
 Features are using in this application such as:

 ## Create Book Item